cpp-frug/materials/news/2016_n3_Cpp17_Nouveautes-du-langage.md

 >}
 >```
 >
->Code relying on "magic" constants like the number of characters to be replaced is error-prone.
 > A `replace()` returns a reference to the object for which it was called.
 This can be used for chaining operations:
 >
 >```cpp